prometheus9715/LifeOnGrid/readme.txt

 analyse your day graphically.
 The goal is to help people use their tomorrows more productively by constantly analysing their yesterdays.

-This project is based on an article called "100 blocks a day" on WaitButWhy.
+This project is based on an article called "100 blocks a day" by Tim Urban.
 link:
 https://waitbutwhy.com/2016/10/100-blocks-day.html